MicrosoftDocs/microsoft-365-docs/microsoft-365/security/mtp/device-profile.md

 # Device profile page

-The Microsoft 365 security portal provides you with Device profile pages, so you can quickly assess the health and status of devices on your network.
+The Microsoft 365 security portal provides you with device profile pages, so you can quickly assess the health and status of devices on your network.

 > [!IMPORTANT]
-> The Device profile page may appear slightly different, depending on whether the device is enrolled in Microsoft Defender ATP, Azure ATP, or both.
+> The device profile page may appear slightly different, depending on whether the device is enrolled in Microsoft Defender ATP, Azure ATP, or both.

-If the device is enrolled in Microsoft Defender ATP, you can also use the Device profile page to perform some common security tasks.
+If the device is enrolled in Microsoft Defender ATP, you can also use the device profile page to perform some common security tasks.

-## Navigating the Device profile page
+## Navigating the device profile page

 The profile page is broken up into several broad sections.